dan-passaro/aldjemy/README.rst

     User.sa.query().join(User.sa.groups).filter(Group.sa.name=="GROUP_NAME")

-Explicit joins is part of SQLAlchemy philosophy, so aldjemy can't get you exactly the same experience as Django.
-But aldjemy is not positioned as Django ORM drop-in replacement.
+Explicit joins are part of SQLAlchemy philosophy, so aldjemy can't get you exactly the same experience as Django.
+But aldjemy is not positioned as a Django ORM drop-in replacement.
 It's a helper for special situations.

 We have some stuff in the aldjemy cache too::